 - Is Domestic Hot Water Right For You?

 - Technical Details for a Water Coil Installation

 - Obadiah’s Domestic Hot Water Kit

-Water Jacket to Storage TankA water jacket (also known as a “water coil”) is a block of steel that attaches to the back or side of your stove, and contains an entry and exit connection for piping.
+Water Jacket to Storage TankA water jacket (also known as a “water coil”) is a block of steel or stainless steel that attaches to the back or side of your stove, and contains an entry and exit connection for piping.
 When water enters the block, it hits a chamber inside and slows down, allowing the water to become heated.
-This heated water is then forced out to your water storage tank, which is sitting above your stove.
+This heated water is then forced out to your range boiler (a special water storage tank), which must be elevated higher than the level of the coil in the stove.

-An active system can potentially produce more hot water and, as long you have power, there is less chance of dangerous pressure levels from the water overheating (the result of an active system producing more water movemnt).
+An active system can potentially produce more hot water and, as long you have power, there is less chance of dangerous pressure levels from the water overheating (the result of an active system producing more water movement).
 However, an active system can become complicated quickly: In the event of a power failure, an active system’s electric pump will cease and potentially lead to dangerously high pressure in the water jacket and piping.
+Heated water will not push through a horizontal pipe without a pump and therefore an explosion can occur as the pressure builds up in the system.
 With this danger in mind, you must also install a relief valve within two feet of the water jacket that is piped to a drain.